amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

    * [U] `"transient error abs tol"` [double] See `"transient error rel tol"`.

    * [U] `"transient max divergent iterations`" [int] the BDF1 time integrator will tolerate one less than that many subsequent divergent nonlinear iterations. if there are `"transient max divergent iterations`" then the time iterator will give up on this time step and will cause the current time step to be cut by 50% and the current time step to be repeated.

+   * [U] `"transient nonlinear iteration initial timestep factor`" [double] see `"steady nonlinear iteration initial timestep factor`" for a detailed explanation of this parameter.

+   * [U] `"transient nonlinear iteration initial timestep factor`" [double] see `"steady nonlinear iteration initial timestep factor`" for a detailed explanation of this parameter.

    * [U] `"ML smoother type`" [string] The smoother to be used by ML, valid paramters are `"Jacobi`" (default), `"Gauss-Seidel`", and `"ILU`".